BWilb/Cheese_Reviews/source/american_cheese/index.rst

 American Cheese
 ================
-American cheese can either appear in single slices or chunks of cheese, with a yellow or whitish color.
+American cheese is commonly referred to as a processed cheese, instead of either a soft or hard cheese.
+It can either be served as a single slice or chunks.
+This style of cheese often contains a white or yellow tint.

 History
 -------